stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: Ai Wars & The Metacrisis.md

-own near-term rational interest creates a situation that moves the entire global situation long-term to a suboptimal equilibrium for everybody. and there's a lot of work in various fields of social science on social traps. the first time i'm aware of the term multipolar trap entering the conversation was in the great article called meditations on moloch by scott alexander where he – i believe he's the one who coined the term multipolar trap there, and it's pretty close to a social [4070](https://www.youtube.com/watch?v=g7WtcTATa2U&t=4070.839s)
+own near-term rational interest creates a situation that moves the entire global situation long-term to a suboptimal equilibrium for everybody. and there's a lot of work in various fields of social science on social traps. the first time i'm aware of the term multipolar trap entering the conversation was in the great article called [[meditation|meditations]] on moloch by scott alexander where he – i believe he's the one who coined the term multipolar trap there, and it's pretty close to a social [4070](https://www.youtube.com/watch?v=g7WtcTATa2U&t=4070.839s)